-Another nationwide, system-level resource to assist supporting breastfeeding mothers and infants is the U.S. Department of Agriculture's Food and Nutrition Service's Supplemental Nutrition Program for Women, Infants, and Children, commonly known as WIC.257 The WIC program aims to safeguard the health of low-income women, infants, and children up to age five who are at nutrition risk by providing nutritious foods to supplement diets, information on healthy eating, and referrals to healthcare:258 breastfeeding support is also a key component of WIC services for pregnant mothers and mothers in the perinatal and postnatal periods.
-WIC was founded in 1972 as a pilot food supplementation program to improve the health of lower-income pregnant persons and their children.259 Historically, WIC has sought to support breastfeeding in a variety of ways, primarily including tailored supplemental nutrition programs.
-However, within the past few decades, there have been several changes to the WIC program to provide more comprehensive support to program recipients - especially breastfeeding mothers - including better alignment with dietary guidelines and provision of culturally sensitive foods.
-In 1992, WIC added a food package specifically tailored to breastfeeding women, and in 2009, the program revised their food packaging in an effort to incentivize breastfeeding by reducing some foods, adding others, and allowing for a cash voucher to purchase fresh produce.260 In addition to food package support, currently, WIC offers breastfeeding support via peer counselors, telephone hotlines, and access to professional lactation consultants.257

-The general eligibility requirements to receive WIC benefits include being a woman breastfeeding and/or caring for an infant(s) up to one year or a child(ren) up to five years, residing in the state of the WIC program to which they apply, having an income at or below 100 - 185 percent of the federal poverty guideline, and having a professionally determined nutrition risk.261 In 2020, the WIC eligibility rate among pregnant women was 40 percent with nearly 46 percent of eligible women receiving benefits.
-Among breastfeeding women, about 45 percent were eligible for WIC, and 60 percent of those women received WIC services.262 WIC serves a diverse population; in 2020, 4.8 million infants and children eligible for WIC were White, just over 4 million were Hispanic, 2.6 million were Black, and just over 1 million were of other races or multiple races.
-Hispanic infants and children had the highest coverage rate in 2020 (64 percent); the coverage rate was 56 percent for infants and children of other race and ethnicities or multiple races and ethnicities, 50 percent for Black infants and children, and 38 percent for White infants and children.262 WIC serves a critical need in increasing access to breastfeeding support programs to historically underserved populations.
-Women with lower income (a WIC eligibility requirement) are less likely to breastfeed and may face barriers in accessing adequate healthcare and breastfeeding support services.263
+Another nationwide, system-level resource to assist supporting breastfeeding mothers and infants is the U.S. Department of Agriculture's Food and Nutrition Service's Supplemental Nutrition Program for Women, Infants, and Children, commonly known as WIC.265 The WIC program aims to safeguard the health of low-income women, infants, and children up to age 5 years who are at nutrition risk by providing nutritious foods to supplement diets, information on healthy eating, and referrals to healthcare;266 breastfeeding support is also a key component of WIC services for pregnant mothers and mothers in the perinatal and postnatal periods.
+WIC was founded in 1972 as a pilot food supplementation program to improve the health of lower-income pregnant persons and their children.267 Historically, WIC has sought to support breastfeeding in a variety of ways, primarily including tailored supplemental nutrition programs.
+However, within the past few decades, there have been several changes to the WIC program to provide more comprehensive support to program recipients-especially breastfeeding mothers-including better alignment with dietary guidelines and provision of culturally sensitive foods.
+In 1992, WIC added a food package specifically tailored to breastfeeding women, and in 2009, the program revised its food packaging in an effort to incentivize breastfeeding by reducing some foods, adding others, and allowing for a cash voucher to purchase fresh produce.268 In addition to food package support, currently, WIC offers breastfeeding support via peer counselors, telephone hotlines, and access to professional lactation consultants.265 residing in the state of the WIC program to which they apply, having an income at or below 100 to 185 percent of the federal poverty guideline, and having a professionally determined nutrition risk.269 In 2020, the WIC eligibility rate among pregnant women was 40 percent, with nearly 46 percent of eligible women receiving benefits.
+Among breastfeeding women, about 45 percent were eligible for WIC, and 60 percent of those women received WIC services.270 WIC serves a diverse population; in 2020, 4.8 million infants and children eligible for WIC were White, just over 4 million were Hispanic, 2.6 million were Black, and just over 1 million were of other races or multiple races.
+Hispanic infants and children had the highest coverage rate in 2020 (64%); the coverage rate was 56 percent for infants and children of other race and ethnicities or multiple races and ethnicities, 50 percent for Black infants and children, and 38 percent for White infants and children.270 WIC serves a critical need in increasing access to breastfeeding support programs to historically underserved populations.
+Women with lower income (a WIC eligibility requirement) are less likely to breastfeed and may face barriers in accessing adequate healthcare and breastfeeding support services.271